-Note 3: SR1 is cleared when any of the following occurs:
+Note 3: SR1 is cleared when only the following occurs:

-- VCC drops below the UVLO threshold
+- VCC drops below the UVLO threshold.

-- the SVML or SVMH thresholds are crossed
+- The SVML or SVMH thresholds are crossed.

-- the PDN hardware pin goes high
+- The PDNE hardware pin goes high.

-- the PDNE software bit is written to a logic 1
+- The PDNE software bit is written to a logic 1.

-- the channel is disabled by the CH1D control bit
+- The channel is disabled by the CH1D control bit.